Friends, welcome to the 5th edition of the "Tracking Your Wyrd" course.

 I know some of you live outside of the US and don’t celebrate Thanksgiving.
 I know even within the US, the history of Thanksgiving is fraught and complicated (as is much if not most of US history).
 But if we rise above the cultural and historical significance of the holiday, I love the archetypal meaning of Thanksgiving—a time to come together in community (family or “Friendsgiving”) to offer gratitude for our lives and the ways in which we have been blessed.
 Gratitude is an archetypal value.
 By archetypal, I mean universal.
 When I call gratitude archetypal, I am asserting that every culture in every place around the world through every period of human history understands what gratitude is, has a word or words for gratitude in their language and/or rituals to express their gratitude.

-So I want to suggest a simple exercise this week for tracking our wyrd.
+So I want to suggest a simple exercise in this letter for tracking our wyrd.
 I want to suggest you journal about everything you’re grateful for this year.
 I mean, everything, which includes:

 - Experiences and Opportunities